ChamRoshi/Eminem-Lyrics-Linguistics/README.md

 # Lyrics Crawling & Analysis

-Written to see how good Rap God actually is becuase clearly subjective preference has nothing to do with music :P
+Written to see how good Rap God actually is because clearly subjective preference has nothing to do with music :P

 Yes I used 2.7, pls dont judge me!